 Fiduciary fund reporting focuses on net position and changes in net position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, privatepurpose trust funds and custodial funds.
+The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and custodial funds.
 Trust funds are used to account for assets held by the Village under a trust agreement, or equivalent arrangement that has certain characteristics, for individuals, private organizations or other governments and are therefore not available to support the Village's own programs.
 The Village does not have any trust funds.
 Custodial funds are used to report fiduciary activities that are not required to be reported in a trust fund.
-The Village's only fiduciary funds are custodial funds which account for the collection of bail bond money which is remitted to the Lyndhurst Municipal Court.
+The Village's only fiduciary funds are custodial funds which account for the collection of bail bond money which is remitted to the Lyndhurst Municipal Court, and the collection of annual contributions to cover the operating costs of the Mayfield Union Cemetery.